 Access to a product

 Even if the situation that before getting access to the product, a user has to create an account it’s not a rule, and actually, is not that important.
 The thing we have to watch over is to develop the whole process to make it as easy and short as possible and get rid of all potential places where the users might churn.

 Teach the interface

-Keep the structure simple.
-If it’s not necessary you should use just one menu with the features.
-On the ‘Home’ view there should be only modules with your core features.
+If it’s not necessary, you should use just one menu with the features.
+On the ‘Home’ view, there should be only modules with your core features.
 Other features that refer to can be placed inside a module.
-A great example of simple UI is Hotjar app.
-They created a product that helps understand users behaviors.
+A great example of a simple UI is the Hotjar app.
+They created a product that helps understand users' behaviors.
 The product itself is pretty complicated, but it doesn’t stop them to design a simple interface.

 A product is a combination of features.
 Each of them works differently, need different knowledge and skills and finally give a different value.
 At the first contact, you shouldn’t try to introduce all of them because you don’t want to bother users with features they are not ready to use yet.
 At the beginning show the features that your users will start using from the first day and these that give value the fastest.

 Have a place where users can go if they have a problem